reugn/async/README.md

   <a href="https://codecov.io/gh/reugn/async"><img src="https://codecov.io/gh/reugn/async/branch/master/graph/badge.svg"></a>
 </div>
 <br/>

-Async is a synchronization and asynchronous computation package for Go.
+Async provides a comprehensive set of synchronization primitives and asynchronous computation utilities for Go, complementing the standard library with additional concurrency patterns and data structures.

-## Overview
+## Features
 * **ConcurrentMap** - Implements the generic `async.Map` interface in a thread-safe manner by delegating load/store operations to the underlying `sync.Map`.
 * **ShardedMap** - Implements the generic `async.Map` interface in a thread-safe manner, delegating load/store operations to one of the underlying `async.SynchronizedMap`s (shards), using a key hash to calculate the shard number.
 * **Future** - A placeholder object for a value that may not yet exist.